kxgames/glooey/docs/making_widgets_from_scratch.rst

 Now that we'll be drawing the clock and its hands ourselves, we have attributes that define its geometry.
 Our strategy for drawing the hands will be to draw rectangles located at the origin and to position them on the clock face using
-`glTranslate()` and `glRotate()`.
-Note that we're using `glooey.drawing.Rectangle` to draw the rectangles.
+``glTranslate()`` and ``glRotate()``.
+Note that we're using `glooey.drawing.artists.Rectangle` to draw the rectangles.
 The `glooey.drawing` module comes with a few different "artists" like this to help draw simple shapes.
 We'll be on our own for the clock face, but that actually makes this class an even better demonstration because it'll show both how to use raw OpenGL primitives (for the face) and how much simpler things can be if you don't have to do that (for the hands).

 .. code::